-Intellectual property legal fees consist of legal fees incurred for patent filings, protection and enforcement.
+Intellectual property legal fees consist of legal fees incurred for enforcement, protection and patent filings and prosecution.
 Although we expect intellectual property legal fees to generally increase over time as we continue to protect, defend and enforce and seek to expand our patent portfolio, these increases may not be linear but may occur in lump sums depending on the due dates of patent filings and their associated fees and the arrangements we may make with our legal advisors in connection with enforcement proceedings, which may include fee arrangements or contingent fee arrangements in which we would pay these legal advisors on a scaled percentage of any negotiated fees, settlements or judgments awarded to us based on if, how and when the fees, settlements or judgments are obtained.
-See Note 8 "Commitments and Contingencies" to the consolidated financial statements in Item 8 of this Form 10-K for further discussion.
+See Note 7 "Commitments and Contingencies" of the Notes to Consolidated Financial Statements in Item 8 of this Form 10-K for further discussion.